seeminglee/smlcandy/README.md

     <dt>ls</dt>
     <dd>I use aliases to change the default behavior of ls to append suffix (-F), enable colorized output (-G).</dd>
     <dt>ll</dt>
     <dd>I assign a function to ll for long listings.
-Normally when you does an ls -l you would want to pipe it to less anyway so it is included.
+Normally when you do an ls -l you would want to pipe it to less anyway so it is included.
 The additional flags just utilize the same flags I used for ls as well as displaying file size allocation in human readable units like kilobytes as opposed to the default which is in blocks.</dd>
 </dl>